Sikhs march across California urging protections against threats from India on U.S. soil

 Last year, the California Legislature recognized what happened in 1984 as a genocide.
 A similar resolution was introduced this month in Congress.

-“My mom came to Modesto from Punjab in 1984, you know?” says Jakara’s Samirpreet Singh.
+“My mom came to Modesto from Punjab in 1984, you know?” says Jakara’s Simarpreet Singh.
 “She lived through that.”

 He says many younger Sikhs grew up in the shadow of that trauma.